RED FLAG # 19

 Possible Contributions to the SDGs

-Addressing impacts on people associated with this red flag indicator can contribute to, inter alia:
+Addressing impacts on people associated with this red flag indicator can contribute to, among other things:

 By addressing the impacts on living income from corporate sourcing practices and price influencing, companies can contribute to lifting the poorest people in agriculture into more sustainable livelihoods, and in turn help them to escape poverty and realize their rights, from better health to nutrition to education.